gilacost/terraform-modules/README.md

-# terraform-modules
+# Terraform modules

-A set of terraform modules for different scenarios
+Set of terraform modules for different scenarios.

+This is a WIP and there are modules that need to be reviewed.